Koredotcom/docs/docs/xo/administration/billing.md

 # Billing

-The billing section lets the Bot Admins view and track their Invoices and plan details.
+The **Billing** section lets the Bot Admins view and track their Invoices and plan details.

 ### Billing Sessions